Pokeyi/VRC-Player-Tracking/README.md

 Make sure you have already imported the VRChat Worlds SDK and UdonSharp into your project.
 - Download the latest [Unity Package](https://github.com/Pokeyi/VRC-Player-Tracking/releases) and import it into your project.
 - A pre-configured example prefab is included that you can drop into your scene if you like.
-- Create and select an empty game object and add the P_PlayerTracking behaviour via the Unity Inspector window or 'Component > Pokeyi.VRChat > P.VRC Player-Tracking' toolbar menu.
+- Create and select an empty game object and add the P_PlayerTracking behaviour via the Unity Inspector window or 'Component > Pokeyi.VRChat > P.VRC Player Tracking' toolbar menu.
 - Click the 'Convert to UdonBehaviour' button if prompted.
 - Configure the rest of the behaviour's properties in the Inspector window as you see fit.
 Each of these is explained in detail further below.

 ## Features
-The main features of Player-Tracking.
+The main features of Player Tracking.
 - Use-Attachments Toggle - Toggle the use of attachments to tracked positions.
 - Attachment Positions - Assign which game objects will be attached to which positions.